Mahan-class destroyer: Drayton

 USS Drayton made her shakedown cruise to Europe late in 1936, and finished her final trials in the United States.
 She left Norfolk, Virginia, in June 1937 for San Diego, California, to join the Scouting Force.
 In July, Drayton participated in the search for the lost American pilot, Amelia Earhart.
 For the next two years, she exercised along the west coast, the Hawaiian Islands, and the Caribbean.
 When the Japanese attacked Pearl Harbor, Drayton was at sea but able to participate in the post-attack efforts in search of the enemy force.
-During the succeeding three months, she escorted a convoy to Christmas Island (Kiritimati), screened a carrier in an airstrike on Bougainville Island, and screened a tanker to Suva Harbor, Fiji Islands.
+During the succeeding three months, she escorted a convoy to Christmas Island, scored the first verified sinking of a Japanese submarine, (Kiritimati), screened a carrier in an airstrike on Bougainville Island, and screened a tanker to Suva Harbor, Fiji Islands.
 In late November 1942Drayton became part of Task Force 67, which intercepted a Japanese naval force guarding transports en route to resupply Guadalcanal.
 The Battle of Tassafaronga followed.

 Throughout June, July and August 1943, Drayton escorted Australian troop carriers from Townsville, Australia, to Milne Bay, New Guinea.
 In early September, the ship supported the amphibious landing at Lae, New Guinea.
 Later in September, she participated in the amphibious landing at Finschhafen, New Guinea.
 After escorting troops to Arawe, New Britain, in December 1943, Drayton participated in the landings there and at Borgen Bay, near Cape Gloucester, New Britain.
 The destroyer took part in the invasion of Los Negros Island in the Admiralty Islands during February 1944.
 She reported to the 7th Fleet in October and performed patrol and escort duty in Leyte Gulf.
 In December 1944, while screening a convoy to San Pedro Bay in the Philippines, a Japanese bomber attacked the ship, killing two men and wounding seven.
 The next day, she fought off enemy fighters; one crashed into a 5"/38 caliber gun mount, killing six men and wounding twelve.
 By August 1945 she was on her way to New York, arriving in September.
 Drayton was decommissioned in October 1945 and sold for scrap in December 1946.
 She received 11 battle stars for her World War II service.